mark-szabo/certbot/README.md

 ### Values of `runtimeStatus`

+- `Pending` - The Function is queued and will be started soon.
 - `Running` - The Function is running.
 Check the state in `customStatus`.
 - `Completed` - The Function has completed.
 - `Failed` - An internal error has occuered.
 Log the response body into the ticket manager (`output` contains more info about the exception).